Ayahuasca: Effects

+Adverse effects

+In the short term, ingesting Ayahuasca can cause nausea, vomiting and diarrhea.
+These three effects, known as purging, are traditionally recognized to be a part of the spiritual experience of ayahuasca.
+Physiologically, vomiting is a result of increased serotonin circulating in the gut, which directly stimulates the vagus nerve.
+Other short-term side effects include increased blood pressure and tachycardia.
+Additionally, increased secretion of hormones like prolactin, cortisone, and growth hormone has been correlated with ayahuasca consumption.
+Rarer side effects include dyspnea, seizures and serotonin syndrome.
+Ayahuasca is suspected of triggering psychosis and schizophrenia in people with a predisposition to the condition, and there is a lack of safety information for Ayahuasca's possible effects on pregnancy and breastfeeding.

+Psychological effects

 People who have consumed ayahuasca report having mystical experiences and spiritual revelations regarding their purpose on earth, the true nature of the universe, and deep insight into how to be the best person they possibly can.
 Many people also report therapeutic effects, especially around depression and personal traumas.

 This is viewed by many as a spiritual awakening and what is often described as a near-death experience or rebirth.
 It is often reported that individuals feel they gain access to higher spiritual dimensions and make contact with various spiritual or extra-dimensional beings who can act as guides or healers.

 The experiences that people have while under the influence of ayahuasca are also culturally influenced.
 Westerners typically describe experiences with psychological terms like "ego death" and understand the hallucinations as repressed memories or metaphors of mental states.
 However, at least in Iquitos, Peru (a center of ayahuasca ceremonies), those from the area describe the experiences more in terms of the actions in the body and understand the visions as reflections of their environment, sometimes including the person who they believe caused their illness, as well as interactions with spirits.

-Recently, ayahuasca has been found to interact specifically with the visual cortex of the brain.
-In one study, de Araujo et al. measured the activity in the visual cortex when they showed participants photographs.
-Then, they measured the activity when the individuals closed their eyes.
-In the control group, the cortex was activated when looking at the photos, and less active when the participant closed his eyes; however, under the influence of ayahuasca and DMT, even with closed eyes, the cortex was just as active as when looking at the photographs.
-This study suggests that ayahuasca activates a complicated network of vision and memory which heightens the internal reality of the participants.